 This Seasonal Detox Soup from Awesome Vegan Soups is perfect after you’ve indulged in a lot of rich, heavy foods.
 Doing a weeklong detox during chilly weather isn’t the best idea.
 However, this soup can give your digestive system a quick break.
 It doesn’t contain oils, salt, or grains, making it very easy to digest.
 A salt-less soup can take some getting used to.
-If you really need it, add a bit of salt.
+If you need it, add a bit of salt.

 We all know how stress can take the life out of us!
-When we start feeling out of control, start skipping meals, have our mind starting to race, have difficulty getting sleep — our bodies are giving us early symptoms of vata imbalance.
+When we start feeling out of control, start skipping meals, have our mind starting to race, and have difficulty getting sleep — our bodies are giving us early symptoms of Vata imbalance.
 This is the time to slow down, take time to rest, enjoy nature, and savor warm, soothing soups!
-The combination of mung beans and spinach makes Akshata Sheelvant‘s Ayurvedic Spinach-Mung Detox Soup not only protein-rich, but also a nutritiously dense, balanced meal.
+The combination of mung beans and spinach makes Akshata Sheelvant‘s Ayurvedic Spinach-Mung Detox Soup not only protein-rich but also a nutritiously dense, balanced meal.
 When we eat according to our body constitution and in tune with the changing seasons, the natural outcome is detoxification and weight loss.

 Jesse Jane Lee‘s Thai Green Detox Soup With Cilantro Cashew Cream Soup is perfect for chilly days or whenever you are looking to take it easy because it cooks up in just 25 minutes.
 It is packed with lentils and greens as well as Thai flavors like lemongrass, tamari, lime, coconut, and a garnish of cilantro cream.
 If you love Thai food, it’s sure to delight your taste buds.